 Dive into St. Peter’s Pool.

-Located about a 35-minute walk (or shorter taxi ride, if you feel like negotiating with a driver in town), this naturally formed pool is incredibly beautiful and the perfect place for a swim.
+Located about a 35-minute walk from Marsaxlokk (or a shorter taxi ride, if you feel like negotiating with a driver in town), this naturally formed pool is incredibly beautiful and the perfect place for a swim.

 Visit the Hagar Qim temples.

 Three thousand years before the Romans, more than 5000 years before us, the temples of Hagar Qim were built on Malta.

 That amount of history boggles the mind–and it’s all the more reason to stop by and stare in wide-eyed wonder at these remarkably well-preserved temples that date to 3600 – 3200 BCE.